a-flyleaf/dragonotes/about/badges.md

 Ordered chronologically by date earned, which is usually based on the event end.
 Badges link to forum threads, most of which aren't visible to those outside the Plague flight (unless the title is also clickable).
 Artist credit in the alt text.

+(Side note: Public buy tracking has been spotty.
+Probably missing a bunch of those but *I have been on this site for years* and can't be bothered to spreadsheet-dig >:V)

 <div id="badges">
 	{%include badge.html
 		url="fl2/1550792"